b1lodHand/absent-dialogues/docs/docs/getting-started/components.md

 ![Imgur Image](https://imgur.com/23WeTkq.png)

 **Dialogue Input Handler (Legacy)** is the *extension* component responsible for handling the input comes from player during the dialogue.
 It is marked **legacy** because it only works with the old input system of unity.

+## What's Next?

+**Well, you know everything you need to know about this tool right now.** But if you want to modify it for your own use, you can go to [Advanced](../advanced/custom-nodes.md) to see how you can do it easily.